 - (a) Limiting Admitted Evidence.
-If the court admits evidence that is admissible against a party or for a purpose but not against another party or for another purpose the court, on request, must restrict the evidence to its proper scope and instruct the jury accordingly. - (b) Preserving a Claim of Error. - (1) Court Admits the Evidence Without Restriction A party may claim error in a ruling to admit evidence that is admissible against a party or for a purpose but not against another party or for another purpose only if the party requests the court to restrict the evidence to its proper scope and instruct the jury accordingly. - (2) Court Excludes the Evidence.
-A party may claim error in a ruling to exclude evidence that is admissible against a party or for a purpose but not against another party or for another purpose only if the party limits its offer to the party against whom or the purpose for which the evidence is admissible.
+If the court admits evidence that is admissible against a party or for a purpose but not against another party or for another purpose the court, on request, must restrict the evidence to its proper scope and instruct the jury accordingly. - (b) Preserving a Claim of Error.
+When evidence is admissible against a party or for a purpose but not against another party or for another purpose a party may claim error in a ruling to admit or exclude the evidence only: - (1) if the court admits the evidence without restricting it to its proper scope and instructing the jury accordingly, the party requests the court to do so; or - (2) if the court excludes the evidence, the party limits its offer to the party against whom or the purpose for which the evidence is admissible.